Vanguard Hidden Fees

 Mutual Funds

-Vanguard offers its own mutual funds and those from other companies.
+Vanguard offers its own mutual funds and allows trading of mutual funds from other companies.

-Vanguard categorizes mutual funds from other companies into three groups:
+Vanguard offers three types of mutual funds from other companies:

 - No-transaction-fee (NTF) mutual funds,